wltsmrz/mod_admin_rest/README.md

 ###send message

 Send a message to a particular user on a particular host.
 Broadcasts are not yet supported.
 Messages are sent from the hostname.
-Include the content of your message in a JSON-encoded request body of the form:
+Include the content of your message in a JSON-encoded request body.

 > **POST** /admin_rest/message/`hostname`/`username`